sealmove/xhronicle/README.md

 ## `enviroment`
-Takes 2 mandatory argument: user, session id; and prints the *initial* enviroment variables of the corresponding session.
+Takes 2 mandatory argument: user, session id; and prints the *initial* enviroment of the corresponding session in prettified json.

 ## `timestamps`
 Takes 2 mandatory argument: user, session id; and prints the timestamps of the